How to Replace Rear Brake Pads and Rotors on a 2016 Volkswagen Jetta

 Follow these steps in order:

-- Use a floor jack to lift the rear of the car at the proper rear jacking point.
+- Use a floor jack to raise the rear of your Jetta at the approved lift point.

-- Place jack stands under the rear support points and lower the car onto them.
+- Place jack stands under both rear support points.

-- Use a 16mm wrench and 13mm socket to remove the rear caliper guide bolts.
+- Use a 13mm socket to remove the caliper guide pin bolts.

-- Lift the caliper off the bracket and support it with a caliper hanger hook or bungee cord.
+- Lift the caliper off the bracket and hang it with a bungee cord.

 - Do not let the caliper hang by the hose.

-Step 4: Remove the old brake pads and hardware
+Step 3: Remove the brake pads and bracket

-- Pull the old pads out of the caliper bracket.
+- Slide the old pads out of the bracket.

 - Use a Torx T30 screwdriver to remove the rotor retaining screw.

-- Pull the rotor off the hub.
-If it is stuck, tap it gently from behind with a soft mallet.
+- If the rotor is stuck, tap it gently from the back side.

-- Use a wire brush to clean rust from the hub face.
+- Use a flat scraper and wire brush to clean rust off the hub face.

-- Clean the new rotor with brake cleaner to remove shipping oil.
+- Clean the new rotor with brake cleaner.

-- Install the rotor retaining screw using a Torx T30 screwdriver.
+- Install the rotor and secure it with the Torx T30 screwdriver.

-- Apply a thin layer of high-temperature brake grease to pad contact points only.
+- Apply a thin layer of brake grease to the pad contact points only.

-- Install the new inner and outer pads in the bracket.
+- Install the new pads into the bracket.

-- Install the guide bolts using a 13mm socket and 16mm wrench.
+- Install the guide pin bolts with the 13mm socket.

 - Torque to 35 Nm (26 ft-lbs).

-- Lower the car enough for the tire to touch the ground.
+- Lower the car with the floor jack.

 ✅ After Repair

-- Before driving, pump the brake pedal several times until it feels firm.
+- Pump the brake pedal until it feels firm before driving.

-- Check the brake fluid level and top off if needed.
+- Check brake fluid level in the reservoir.

 💰 DIY vs Shop Cost